 Start with planning the website’s navigation structure and make sure you have consistent design elements, like font, color, and images.
 Maintain a clean look by using whitespace carefully to highlight the focus on the page.

 To make this easier, use a website builder that can provide a wide range of portfolio templates.
-If certain elements don’t match your style, simply customize it with the drag-and-drop builder, as you only need to choose an element and put it wherever you want on the page.
+If certain elements don’t match your style, simply customize them with the drag-and-drop builder, as you only need to choose an element and put it wherever you want on the page.

 5. Brand-Aligned Color Scheme